-The UK Field Epidemiology Training Programme
+Welcome to the UK Field Epidemiology Training Programme

-The UK Field Epidemiology Training Programme (UKFETP) is a full-time 2-year fellowship programme, which provides training and practical experience in intervention epidemiology and aims to develop specialist field epidemiology skills.
+The UK Field Epidemiology Training Programme (UKFETP) is a full-time two-year fellowship programme, which provides training and practical experience in intervention epidemiology and aims to develop specialist field epidemiology skills.

-Training is provided mainly through on-the-job service provision and learning activities, but at least 10-percent of time will be dedicated to formally taught training courses.
+Training is provided mainly through on-the-job service provision and supervised learning activities, but at least ten percent of the time will be dedicated to formally taught training courses.
 The programme currently covers England, Wales and Northern Ireland.